 - You can bake for longer than the time recommended as long as it is not burned.
 Bake to your taste

-Preheat the oven on 180 degrees and 160-170 degrees if using a fan oven
+Preheat the oven on 180 degrees or 160-170 degrees if using a fan oven

 Add the butter and sugar together and mix until light and fluffy